mcknly/breadboard-os/README.md

 Project directory structure:
 - `cli/` - directory/file structure for the CLI, and interface to the microshell submodule
 - `driver_lib/` - drivers for external peripheral hardware - library to grow over time
-- `hardware_pico/` - all hardware-specific (HAL) functional implementation for RP2040
+- `hardware/` - all hardware-specific (HAL) functional implementation, each MCU platform has its own subdirectory
 - `littlefs/` - contains the 'littlefs' submodule and CMake wrapper
 - `rtos/` - FreeRTOS interface & configuration files
 - `services/` - where the main application elements (FreeRTOS tasks) reside